JackpotRising/jr-docs/docs/unity/integration.md

 ![Screenshot](media/build-ios/002.png)

-This message will be used when prompting for the location persmission, required for geofencing Jackpot Rising tournaments.
+This message will be used when prompting for the location permission, required for geofencing Jackpot Rising tournaments.

-#### 3. Ensure Cocopods is Installed
+#### 3. Ensure Cocoapods is Installed

-During the build process we'll utilize Cocopods to install some required resources in your Xcode project.
+During the build process we'll utilize Cocoapods to install some required resources in your Xcode project.
 This includes the iOS native SDK Overlay UI.

 ?> See the [Cocoapods website](https://cocoapods.org/ 'target:_blank') for complete instructions

-Enter the following in your terminal to verify Cocopods is installed.
+Enter the following in your terminal to verify Cocoapods is installed.
 If successful a version number will be returned:

 ```
 pod --version